chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

 .. tip::
 	Using a Built-in kernel gives you full control over the geometry creation, which is necessary to create a :ref:`structured mesh` (transfinite) mesh.
 However, it usually takes more time than using functions available in :ref:`opencascade kernel`.

 1. Set the points that delimits the shape being traced.
-The attribut ``Point`` is essential to set a point of the shape and to specify its coordinates.
+The attribute ``Point`` is essential to set a point of the shape and to specify its coordinates.
 	* For the rectangle, we will have:

 	.. code-block::